dicson-krds/git-basic-commands/README.md

 ### 3: Commit - Commit changes to head
 Commit the files you've added with git add.

-* Commit message should be write in release note.
+* Commit message should be write in release note
-* Better using lowercase.
+* Better using lowercase
-* Avoid symbols.
+* Avoid symbols + - /

 ```html
 git commit -m "Commit message"
 ```

-### 4:Push - Send changes to branch
+### 4: Push - Send changes to branch

-Send the changes to the master branch or Other from your local repository.
+Send the changes to the master branch or Other from your local repository

 ```html
 git push origin master/branch